kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/13-advanced-relationships-aggreg/03a-advanced-aggregation.md

 ```

 * We are looking for a match of `reviews.1`
-    - This is how you find the second review in MongoDB
+    - This is how you **find the second review in MongoDB**
-    - JavaScript would use arrays and say reviews[1]
+        + JavaScript would use arrays and say reviews[1]
     - But this way if there is only 1 review, then that review will be filtered out
-    - Only 2 review or more will be in the query
+    - Only 2 reviews or more will be in the query

-    - Here is a screenshot of a store with no reviews
+* Here is a screenshot of a store with no reviews

 ![no review](https://i.imgur.com/8CwIsUN.png)